rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

 Instance methods are created as well for convenience, they are just proxies to the class attribute.
-So, instances can change the class attribute, but cannot override it as it happens with +class_attribute+ (see above).
+So, instances can change the class attribute, but cannot override it as it happens with `class_attribute` (see above).
 For example given

 ```ruby
 module ActionView